Table of Contents

 - Irritability

-If you are combining these two, it is essential to monitor how you feel, especially in the hours following your meals.
-Many people find that eating smaller, more frequent meals containing complex carbohydrates and lean proteins can help maintain a steady baseline.
-Setting reminders to eat is often necessary, as Mounjaro can significantly reduce your natural hunger cues.
+Monitor how you feel in the hours following meals.
+Eating smaller, frequent meals with complex carbohydrates and lean proteins can help maintain a steady baseline, especially since Mounjaro may mask your natural hunger cues.

 Gastrointestinal Considerations: The "Tummy" Factor